OsmanKAYI/full-stack-roadmap/linux/setup.necessary.features.on.linux.md

 - `xclip -sel clip -o` # to paste
 - `gpustat -i 0.20` # to follow GPU usage as 5 measurements / second (or 1 measurement / milisecond)
 - `wormhole send "fileName"` # to send file
+- `figlet Osman Kayi|lolcat` # to see piped and colored text of "Osman Kayi"

 ## TLDR